nitinbhat972/cwal/README.md

 - **Automatic Application Reloading**: Seamlessly integrates with your system to apply changes instantly
 - **Palette Preview**: View the generated color palette directly in your terminal
 - **Random Image Selection**: Automatically pick a random image from any specified directory
+- **Theme Management**: Load predefined themes or select random themes based on mode (dark/light/all)

 ## 🖼️ Showcase